 And oh yes, I’m giving you photos from 5 years ago when I first tried them because I like it!

-A thicker heel will naturally hit the ground first when you stride, thus turning you in to a heel striker whether you meant to or not.
+It’s reported that a thicker heel will naturally hit the ground first when you stride, thus turning you in to a heel striker whether you meant to or not.
 This is the big marketing discussion around most zero drop shoes.

 But, let’s remember that being a heel-striking isn’t necessarily a bad thing unless you are overstriding.